OpenBfS/UncertRadio/README.md

 erzielten Ergebnisse gegeben und keine Haftung für daraus resultierende Ansprüche Dritter übernommen.

-### Software for the calculation of characteristic threshold values according to ISO 11929 for radioactivity measurements
+### Software for determining characteristic limits in accordance to ISO 11929 for radioactivity measurements

-The software „UncertRadio“ enables the automated calculation of characteristic threshold values of activity mesurements according to ISO 11929.
+The software **UncertRadio** enables the automated calculation of characteristic threshold values of activity mesurements according to ISO 11929.
 These include the activity concentration or specific activity and its combined standard measurement uncertainty, an uncertainty budget and values of